Super Mario Bros. 3

 Disconnected Debug Leftovers

-Even if you enable the debug mode above, there are a couple of routines left over that remain inaccessible.
+Even if you enable the debug mode above, there are a couple of leftover routines that remain inaccessible.
 These routines do not seem to pay attention to the aforementioned debug flag, so either the check is simply lost to time or these routines were hardwired to always work.
 The latter would make sense why they are disconnected from the source.

-• Toggled Invincibility -- Pressing SELECT would toggle whether you were completely invulnerable (See Disassembly source for PRG bank #0, search for "$C91B" -- this behavior could be easily restored by retargeting the JMP instruction or moving the Objects_HandleScrollAndUpdate label since this method would fall through into normal game code.)
+• Toggled Invincibility - Pressing Select would toggle whether you were completely invulnerable (see disassembly source for PRG bank #0, search for "$C91B"; this behavior could be easily restored by retargeting the JMP instruction or moving the Objects_HandleScrollAndUpdate label since this method would fall through into normal game code).

 (Source: Southbird)

-Unused 2P Level
+Unused 2P Respawn Feature

 (Source: Southbird)